Created; 17/02/2016, Update; 04/07/2025 - 05/07/2025

 - No footprint change.

-Both transistors have a high collector leakage current of 100nA at 25'C. Worst case is not given but a typical value of is 1nA given.
-It is likely that leakage current will double every 11'C to 7'C (at higher temperatures).
-This is not good but is what we have to work with at the moment.
+Both transistors have a high collector leakage current of 100nA at 25'C. Worst case is not given, but a typical value of 1nA is given.
+It is likely that leakage current will double every 11 °C to 7'C (at higher temperatures).
+This is not good, but it is what we have to work with at the moment.

 The PCB could now be ordered, and any remaining parts.
 But there is a risk.